-Alpaca wool is one of the finest luxury fibers, it has all the benefits of sheep wool and some.
+Alpaca wool is one of the finest luxury fibres, it has all the benefits of sheep wool and some.
 Alpacas are shorn once a year, without harm.
 Due to the soft texture alpaca fleece is often compared to cashmere, it is just as warm as wool, yet lighter.
-It comes in various natural colors and shades.
+It comes in various natural colours and shades.

-The fiber is naturally hypoallergenic as it doesn’t contain lanolin.
-Compared to regular wool the fiber is smooth and avoids itching or skin irritations.
+The fibre is naturally hypoallergenic as it doesn’t contain lanolin.
+Compared to regular wool the fibre is smooth and avoids itching or skin irritations.
 The Alpaca fleece wicks away moisture and redistributes it around the sock so that your feet always feel dry.

 It is a high quality, environmental friendly and natural renewable resource.
 It is extremely strong but fine at the same time and has three times the insulating capacity compared to sheep’s wool products.

 Alpaca have incredible bacteria-repelling properties, can be worn for a week before needing to be cleaned.
 They are machine washable on low temperature and wool cycle.

 Here is a list of all the benefits

 – Thermal properties, cool in the summer, yet warm in the winter.

 – Wicks away body moisture

 – Resists odours